pascomnet/documentation/site/content/client-desktop-userguide/contactlist/_index.en.md

 Show your colleagues where you are right now.
 Your system administrator can set up locations that offer predefined settings.
 So you can adopt a completely new setup with a single click. e.g. home office, sales etc.

-To do this, click on the location icon next to the device status and select your location.
+To do this, click on the {{< ui-button "location icon">}} next to the device status and select your location.

 ![Choose your location](location_select.en.jpg)
 *Choose a location*